Semianalytic calculation of the gravitational wave spectrum induced by curvature perturbations: Effects of the transitions between cosmic epochs

 \subsection{Transition between RD and MD eras}

-In this subsection, we consider two scenarios with $N=2$ cosmological eras as simple examples of the above discussions: (1) a MD era transitioning to a RD era and (2) a RD era transitioning to a MD era.
+In this subsection, we consider two scenarios with $N=2$ cosmological eras as simple examples of the above discussions: (1) an MD era transitioning to an RD era and (2) an RD era transitioning to an MD era.